m5evt/hl2_extpamon/README.md

 ## Overview

 Power amplifier instrumentation board designed to couple to the Hermes-Lite2 SDR.

+The firmware/hardware is designed to couple to an LM35 temperature sensor.

+The hardware should cope with upto 8 A of current to a power amplifer.
+However, at present the current is scaled to a full scale of 5 A. This can be changed in [hl2_extpamon.h](https://github.com/m5evt/hl2_extpamon/blob/main/firmware/hl2_extpamon.h).
+Other parameters such as automatic temperature turn on for the fan can be configured here.

 The module uses an ATTINY414 device with an i2c address of 0x2A.